Access Control

 async with Client("http://localhost:8383", api_token="my-token") as client:

-# Create a token with read/write access to the bucket "example-bucket"
+# Create a token with read/write access, a 1 hour inactivity TTL,

 permissions = Permissions(